preeti13456/TextCheck/README.md

 **Current version:** 1.0

-**Updates:** 1.1 is pending.
-It will feature a nicer background and font.
+**Updates:** 1.1 has just been accepted.
+It features a nicer background and font.